RiceSelect

 Planting Recommendations

-• RiceTec hybrids adapt well to planting from early to late.
-April planting in the Midsouth and March planting in southern Louisiana and Texas maximizes yield potential; however, the hybrid advantage continues throughout the planting season.
+• RiceTec seed products adapt well to planting early and late.
+April planting in the Mid-South and March planting in southern Louisiana and Texas maximizes yield potential; however, the RiceTec advantage continues throughout the planting season.

 Nutrient Recommendations

-Nitrogen requirements for RiceTec hybrids involve different timing than conventional varieties.
-Two major nitrogen recommendation areas have been defined:
+Nitrogen requirements for RiceTec seed products involve different timing than conventional varieties.

 Factors that can increase nitrogen use efficiency and protect your yield potential include: